 Students do not need to take additional courses or pay more to pursue minors.
 They do, however, need to plan their studies judiciously so that they can take the courses required for their minors during their Pratt experience.
 Students should discuss their interests in minors with a) their undergraduate advisor, and b) the particular minor’s coordinator.
 They should also declare their minor as soon as they are sure they want to pursue the minor.
-(If a student has declared a minor and no longer wishes to pursue it, they MUST notify the Registrar’s Office in a simple email.
+If a student has declared a minor and no longer wishes to pursue it, they must notify the Registrar’s Office in a simple email.
 If the Registrar’s Office is not notified, the minor will continue to appear in the student’s degree audit which can cause other issues.

 Most minors do not have a sequential course of study.
 Students need only take the required and elective courses within the minor’s curriculum table to meet the overall requirement of the minor during their undergraduate years.
 In some cases, however, because of the foundational competencies needed to pursue a minor, students must take certain courses before others and/or apply to the minor.
 All students should contact a particular minor’s coordinator to discuss their interests in pursuing the minor.